Here at Getting Married in Denmark, we’ve created this comprehensive guide to the documents required to get married in Denmark.

 However, if the divorce certificate or death certificate was issued in the USA, Canada, Australia, or an EU member country, it is all ready to use as it is.

-If you, your partner, or both are in the military, you need to get permission from your commanding officer before you can get married in Denmark!
+If you, your partner, or both are in the military and stationed in a Schengen country, you will need to either provide permission from your Commanding Officer or your Military Orders before you can get married in Denmark!

 That said, most people don’t need to supply their own birth certificate to get married in Denmark.